aaron-human/fluffy-tribble/doc/physics.md

 This will become useful later when discussing collisions.

 Now back to foundational angular motion concepts.
 The **center of mass** is important as it's basically the "true center" of the object when it comes to rotations.
 That is to say, applying a force directly at the center of mass won't cause the object to rotate, because all mass is "balanced" across any line that goes through that point.
-This is encoded in the above equation's cross product since the cross product between any two parallel vectors is always zero.
+This is encoded in the above equation as the cross product between any two parallel vectors is always zero.

 With that in mind, the next bit of physics that needs introducing is the concept of **moment of inertia**.
 In a nut-shell, it describes how hard it is to rotate an object about some specific axis.
 Note that the *specific axis* part is key; whenever a moment of inertia is described in physics contexts it's always about some implicit axis that's been pre-determined.
-And in that case it always is a scalar value.
+As a result it is a *scalar value*.

 However, as described above, rotations in the physics engine are going to be about any arbitrary axis, so we need a way to describe all possible moments of inertia.
 This is done through the **moment of inertia tensor**, which is a 3-by-3 matrix that converts a (unit) vector into its moment of inertia along each cardinal axis.
 Described visually:

 ```
          [# # #]              [n.x]      [ scalar "moment of inertia around n" for the x-axis ]
-         [# # #]         *    [x.y]    = [ scalar "moment of inertia around n" for the y-axis ]
+         [# # #]         *    [n.y]    = [ scalar "moment of inertia around n" for the y-axis ]
-         [# # #]              [x.z]      [ scalar "moment of inertia around n" for the z-axis ]
+         [# # #]              [n.z]      [ scalar "moment of inertia around n" for the z-axis ]
 Moment of inertia tensor * some normal =             vector of moments of inertia
 ```

 This might seem horribly confusing (and it will become so later on), but for now it actually makes everything really simple, because for any of the simple (i.e. one-dimensional) angular motion equations that require the *scalar* moment of inertia, one can usually just drop in the correct moment of inertia tensor and switch everything else to vectors and everything will just work.

 (Though the *correct* moment of inertia tensor is complicated to calculate.
-And you have to be vary careful to *always* use the center of mass to represent the object.
+And you have to be vary careful to *_always_* use the center of mass to represent the object.
 More on that later.)

 So, to bring all this back to the physics engine.
 The moment of inertia tensor works like this: